 Companies are finally learning that development-focused performance reviews are not just important, but essential to retain and empower their talent.
 Not only does development create an invested relationship between the employee and company, it’s also the best way to actually improve and track performance.
 But where does that leave compensation?

 For some companies, calculating raises and bonuses has been the ultimate aim of their performance reviews.
 This is problematic for several reasons.
 Firstly it sends the message that employees should be motivated primarily by financial gains.
 It also encourages competition between employees, rather than collaboration.
 Worrying about salary hikes makes employees anxious throughout the year and distracted in the performance review.
-Finally, 73% of leaders aren’t confident that their managers know how to discuss money with employees in the right way.
+Finally, 54% of organizations do not train their managers on how to have conversations about pay with employees.

 Reacting to these discrepancies, Lear, who employ over 165,000 people globally, wanted to see what would happen if they ditched money talks altogether, relying instead on development and promotional opportunities to motivate their employees.
 “By taking away concerns about money and status,” Lear says, “we’ve freed employees to relax and hear what their managers have to say.”
 They still adjust pay, but only with a view to the local market - or if an employee has made truly extraordinary achievements that year.

-However, they recognise that this approach won’t work for everyone.
-So what happens when you want to keep your money talks but lose the negative effects listed above?
+However, they recognize that this approach won’t work for everyone.
+So what happens when you want to keep your money talks, but without the negative effects listed above?

 - Make any decisions about salaries in groups of two or three managers.
-Not only does this help to make more objective choices, but it offsets any potential biases and leads to fairer outcomes.
+Not only does this help to make more objective choices, but it helps offset performance review bias and leads to fairer outcomes.
 This will be useful in providing a reasoned explanation to employees should there be friction further down the line.

 - Plan what you want to say in the money talk, and prepare for an emotional reaction.
 Do you have any leeway with the figures you’re about to discuss; is the employee able to argue them?
 If not, be sure to create a cooperative tone in that beginning-of-year discussion by asking the employee what their expectations are.
 Make it clear that you value them and their work, but avoid making promises you can’t keep.